ehorvat1/NES-MEP-Reader/README.md

 9)

 ## Hardware:
-For hardware please check "hardware" directory and also the development done by Dabbler group at www.dabbler.dk
+For hardware please check repository [Hardware] (https://github.com/ehorvat1/NES-MEP-Reader/tree/main/Hardware) and also the development done by Dabbler group at www.dabbler.dk

 ## Notes:
 1) This was tested only on NES (Networked Energy Services) Smart Meters Type: 83332-3I and 83334-3I .